Artemis II: NASA Astronauts Prepare for Historic Lunar Mission

 Mission Overview

-The Artemis II mission is a crucial precursor to Artemis III, which aims to land humans on the lunar surface for the first time since the Apollo missions.
-Currently scheduled for 2027, Artemis III will build on the foundations laid by its predecessors.
+Obviously, The Artemis II mission is a crucial precursor to Artemis III, which aims to land humans on the lunar surface for the first time since the Apollo missions.
+Probably, The crew is focused on honing their skills and preparing for the mission.

 Legacy of Artemis I